Great Colonial Hurricane of 1635

-The Great Colonial Hurricane of 1635 brushed Virginia and then passed over southeastern New England in August.
+The Great Colonial Hurricane of 1635 was an extraordinarily powerful and devastating Atlantic hurricane that brushed Colonial Virginia and struck the New England Colonies in late August 1635.
 Accounts of the storm are very limited, but it was likely the most intense hurricane to hit New England since European colonization.
+The storm had a similar track and forward speed to that of the 1944 Great Atlantic hurricane and is the first of five known major hurricanes to have struck the modern New England region.
+The storm also likely produced one of the greatest storm surges in United States history, modern analysis has found.

 Meteorological history

-The first recorded mention of the Great Colonial Hurricane was on August 24, 1635 at the Virginia Colony at Jamestown.
-It affected Jamestown as a major hurricane, although no references can be found to damage, probably because the hurricane evidently moved past rapidly, well east of the settlement.
+The first recorded mention of the Great Colonial Hurricane was on August 24, 1635, at the Virginia Colony at Jamestown.
+It affected Jamestown as a major hurricane, although no references can be found to damage.
+This is likely because the hurricane evidently moved past rapidly, well east of the settlement.
+The pressure at this time is estimated to have been below 930 mbar (27.46 inHg).
+This would make it the most intense tropical cyclone in the world north of modern-day South Carolina.